hashicorp/packer/website/source/docs/templates/communicator.html.md

 -   `winrm_use_ssl` (boolean) - If `true`, use HTTPS for WinRM.

 -   `winrm_username` (string) - The username to use to connect to WinRM.

+## Pausing Before Connecting
+We recommend that you enable SSH or WinRM as the very last step in your guest's bootstrap script, but sometimes you may have a race condition where you need Packer to wait before attempting to connect to your guest.

+If you end up in this situation, you can use the template option `pause_before_connecting`.
+By default, there is no pause.
+For example:

+{
+  "communicator": "ssh"
+  "ssh_username": "myuser",
+  "pause_before_connecting": "10m"
+}

+In this example, Packer will wait 10 minutes before attempting to connect to the guest.